aecreations/snippets/README.md

 ### Features

-- Snippets popup window from where you can select a snippet to insert into a message, as well as create, delete and rearrange snippets.
+- Snippets popup window from where you can create, delete and rearrange snippets, as well as select a snippet to insert into a message.
 To open it, click the Snippets icon in the message composer toolbar
 - Create a snippet from selected text in the message composer
 - Insert a snippet as rich text if it contains HTML tags